A clean, well oiled machine will run great, but only if all of the parts line up and fit appropriately.

 To determine the chain gauge (equal to the width of the groove in your chainsaw bar), you can use this simple trick:

 Find a quarter, a dime, and a penny.
-Slide each one into the chainsaw bar groove until you've determined which one fits best.
+Use a flat blade screwdriver or bar cleaning tool and clean as much sap and wood chips out of the bar as you can.
+Slide each coin into the chainsaw bar groove.
+Determine which one fits into the bar groove snugly without forcing it.
 Use the image below to determine the gauge.

 Using our Bar & Chain Selector Tool, you can find Oregon brand replacement bars and chains to fit a wide range of models from various chainsaw brands.